 You are also asked to upload your CV to the application form.
 You must make sure that the information on your CV matches the information on your application form.
 It is also advisable to tailor your CV to the job description.

 Tesco has a strong emphasis on taking a customer focus, working well in a team, and taking satisfaction in solving problems.
 However they are also looking for leaders, and throughout the recruitment process they are looking for candidates with the best skills against five leadership areas:

 The Tesco graduate scheme contains three main streams:

 The Office Programmes include Finance, Marketing, Personnel, Supply Chain, Tesco.com to name a few.

-For students who are not yet graduating from university, Tesco offer industrial placements and summer internships to enable you to gain experience of working in the sector and with the company during your studies.
+For students who are not yet graduating from university, Tesco offers industrial placements and summer internships to enable you to gain experience of working in the sector and with the company during your studies.

-And for school leavers, Tesco offer a Commercial Development Programme training you up in buying and merchandising for the general merchandise and food sections of business.
+And for school leavers, Tesco offer a Commercial Development Programme training you up in buying and merchandising for the general merchandise and food sections of the business.
 School leavers who are interested in fashion can apply for a place on the ENSPIRE programme working jointly with the Florence and Fred brand and the Fashion and Retail Academy.